chancedigital/wp-coding-standards/readme.md

 <a href="https://packagist.org/packages/chancedigital/wp-coding-standards"><img src="https://img.shields.io/packagist/v/chancedigital/wp-coding-standards.svg" /></a>
 <img src="https://travis-ci.org/chancedigital/wp-coding-standards.svg?branch=master" alt="Build Status" />

-This is a codified version of the Chance Digital style guide.
-We include phpcs and ESLint rules.
-It is a fork of the similar repository from [Human Made](https://github.com/chancedigital/wp-coding-standards).
+This is a codified version of the Chance Digital PHP CodeSniffer rules.
+It began as a fork of the the [Human Made](https://github.com/chancedigital/wp-coding-standards).

 ## Setup